yura4350/AI_powered_graph_theory_counterexample_discovery/README.md

 - **Optimization on matrix spaces**: Direct search in matrix manifolds
 - **Algebraic formulations**: Leveraging linear algebra properties

-## 🛠️ CountHomLib Integration
+## CountHomLib Integration

-This project extensively uses [CountHomLib](https://github.com/kevinwangwkw/CountHomLib), an efficient C++ library for counting graph homomorphisms with Python bindings.
+This project extensively uses [CountHomLib](https://github.com/kevinwangwkw/CountHomLib), the newest and the most efficient C++ library for counting graph homomorphisms with Python bindings developed by our Research Team

 ### Key Features:
 - **Polynomial-time algorithms** for tree-width bounded graphs